Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Geometry/NearestVertex/readme.md

 ## How to use the sample

 Tap anywhere on the map.
 An orange cross will show at that location.
-A blue circle will show the polygon's nearest vertex to the point that was tapped.
-A red diamond will appear at the coordinate on the geometry that is nearest to the point that was tapped.
-If tapped inside the geometry, the red and orange markers will overlap.
-The information box showing distance between the tapped point and the nearest vertex/coordinate will be updated with every new location tapped.
+A blue circle will show the polygon's nearest vertex to the point that was clicked.
+A red diamond will appear at the coordinate on the geometry that is nearest to the point that was clicked.
+If clicked inside the geometry, the red and orange markers will overlap.
+The information box showing distance between the clicked point and the nearest vertex/coordinate will be updated with every new location clicked.

 ## How it works

 1. Get a `Geometry` and a `Point` to check the nearest vertex against.
 2. Call `GeometryEngine.NearestVertex(inputGeometry, point)`.
-3. Use the returned `ProximityResult` to get the `Point` representing the polygon vertex, and to determine the distance between that vertex and the tapped point.
+3. Use the returned `ProximityResult` to get the `Point` representing the polygon vertex, and to determine the distance between that vertex and the clicked point.
 4. Call `GeometryEngine.NearestCoordinate(inputGeometry, point)`.
-5. Use the returned `ProximityResult` to get the `Point` representing the coordinate on the polygon, and to determine the distance between that coordinate and the tapped point.
+5. Use the returned `ProximityResult` to get the `Point` representing the coordinate on the polygon, and to determine the distance between that coordinate and the clicked point.

 ## Relevant API